 Janice Gallagher - Board Member

 Janice Gallagher is a Ph.D. student in the Department of Government at Cornell University, where she studies Latin American social movements, human rights and international law.
 Before coming to Cornell, Janice worked as a human rights accompanier in Colombia with the Fellowship of Reconciliation.
 Prior to this, she was a high school Spanish and Latin American politics teacher at a charter school outside of Boston, where she led students to Nicaragua and El Salvador.
-Janice has worked with labor movements in the US and Latin America and currently lives in Mexico City where she works with the peace and justice movement, Movimiento por la Paz con Justicia y Dignidad.
+Janice has worked with labor movements in the US and Latin America.
+From 2011-12 she worked with the peace and justice movement, Movimiento por la Paz con Justicia y Dignidad, based in Mexico City.